zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-overview.md

 ### Dropdown loading indicator

-The Ibiza SDK now supports displaying the loading indicator when data is loaded by an asynchronous **AJAX** call that populates the dropdown.
-The following code implements a loading indicator that uses a dropdown.
+The Azure SDK now supports displaying the loading indicator when data is loaded by an asynchronous **AJAX** call that populates the dropdown, as in the  following code.

 ```ts